Python-SIP/sip/doc/introduction.rst

 implements one or more sets of mutually dependent bindings (i.e. one set of bindings will import another set of bindings).
 Such bindings may be defined in the same project or a completely different package project (possibly with a different maintainer).
-Typically the bindings of all related package projects will be installed as part of a single top-level Python package.
-For example, the whole of PyQt5 is current implemented as 6 separate package projects each containing between 1 and 52 sets of bindings all installed as part or the :mod:`PyQt5` top-level package.
+Often the bindings of all related package projects will be installed as part of a single top-level Python package.
+For example, the whole of PyQt5 is current implemented as 6 separate package projects each containing between 1 and 52 sets of bindings all installed as part of the :mod:`PyQt5` top-level package.
+However there are also 3rd-party packages that extend PyQt5 but are not installed in the :mod:`PyQt5` top-level package.

 SIP also generates a :mod:`sip` module which performs the following functions: